samuelhoover/samuelhoover/README.md

-**Actively looking for full-time opportunities!
-Open to relocation, including Canada and the EU.**\
 Check out my [personal webpage](https://samuelhoover.github.io) for more details about my experience and skills.

-I am a recent Chemical Engineering Ph.D. graduate from UMass Amherst and PPG Fellow.
+I have a Chemical Engineering Ph.D. from UMass Amherst and am PPG Fellow.
 I use a variety of computational and analytical methods to study the phase behavior and self-assembly of synthetic and biological systems in the [Muthukumar Group](http://theory.pse.umass.edu).
 I have 6 years of hands-on experience building machine learning models and developing scientific software tools for both computational chemistry and computational biology.

 ### Selected projects:
 - Theory for pH-responsive polyzwitterion-polyelectrolyte complexation [[Ref]](https://doi.org/10.1039/D4SM00575A)